 John Deere lawn tractors are great for small- to medium-sized lawns, and the S130 lawn tractor is our choice as the best riding lawn mower for small lawns.
 The S100 comes in at a lower price, but moving up to the S130 is worth it.

-Both feature a 42-inch mowing deck, but the S130 has a much stronger 22HP V-twin engine.
-Also, it has John Deere’s super-easy 30-Second Oil Change system.
+Both feature a 42-inch mowing deck, but the S130 has a stronger 22HP V-twin engine.
+Also, it has John Deere’s 30-Second Oil Change system.

-The S130 also upgrades with cruise control and an electronic PTO system.
+The S130 also has cruise control and an electronic PTO system.
 Overall, it balances ease of ownership and performance while keeping a safe distance from the price of zero-turn mowers.

-And as always, Deere is incomparable when it comes to getting parts.
+Finally, based on our experience, Deere is incomparable when it comes to getting parts for repairs.

 Author’s Note: Have you seen the John Deere battery-powered zero-turn lawn mower?